The Lean Language Reference

 Nat.pow (m : Nat) : Nat β†’ Nat

-This definition is overridden in both the kernel and the compiler to efficiently evaluate using the "bignum" representation (see Nat).
+This function is overridden in both the kernel and the compiler to efficiently evaluate using the arbitrary-precision arithmetic library.
 The definition provided here is the logical model.

 πŸ”—def